VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< /columns >}}

+{{< tip >}}

+Most will notice this page lacks AI generative art tools such as DALL·E 2, Midjourney, & Stable Diffusion.
+This isn't because they're not interesting, it's because the space is rapidly evolving and I don't want to maintain constantly changing lists!

+See [Stable Diffusion is a really big deal](https://simonwillison.net/2022/Aug/29/stable-diffusion/) by [@simonw](https://twitter.com/simonw) for how crazy things can get.

+{{< /tip >}}

 If you're interested in generative music and sounds as well, you may want to check out The OpGuides page on {{< button relref="Music/software/livecoding" color="music" >}}Live coding Music Software{{< /button >}}.

 {{< details title="World Building Tools" open=false >}}